webmastak/gnome-shell-extensions-mediaplayer/README.md

 gnome-shell-extension-mediaplayer is a simple extension for controlling any MPRIS capable Mediaplayer.

 This extension will monitor DBus to look for active players automatically.
-Active players are shown automatically in the menu.
+All active players are shown in the menu.

 Tested players :

 * Clementine
-* Banshee
+* Banshee (with MPRIS D-Bus interface plugin)
-* Rhythmbox
+* Rhythmbox (with MPRIS D-Bus interface plugin)
 * mpd (with mpDris2)
+* Pragha
+* Quod Libet (with MPRIS D-Bus interface plugin)

 ----